dlotfi/OpenOOD/medood/README.md

 of 256x256 and an average of 36 slices per patient.
 The MRI data, acquired using a 1.5T Philips scanner, is designed to suppress fat and enhance the visibility of abdominal organs and their boundaries.

-We use the MRI T1-DUAL in-phase and out-phase images as a far organ-shift out-of-distribution dataset.
+We use the MRI T1-DUAL in-phase and out-phase images as an organ-shift OOD dataset.

 ### Lumbar Spine
 The [Lumbar Spine](https://data.mendeley.com/datasets/k57fr854j2/2) dataset consists of clinical lumbar MRI scans from